-Area of Refuge - Defined area for people with mobility restrictions that make it impossible to navigate stairs; for OSC, at back door on the 4th floor to parking terrace above Harmon's.
+Area of Refuge - Defined area for people with mobility restrictions that make it impossible to navigate stairs; for OSC, at back door to parking terrace.

 Evacuation Prep

 - Evacuation Drills are held as learners begin experiential learning at each location.
 Local faculty are responsible for conducting this training. - Lead Faculty/Receptionist: Locate the emergency equipment in your area and know how to use it. - Lead Faculty/Emergency Committee Chair: Update evacuation procedure as needed locally.